-- 11.90 Listed Buildings are listed by English Heritage because of their special architectural or historic interest.
-Where the Listed Building is within a Conservation Area or Registered Park and Garden or is associated with one or more other heritage assets, the other relevant heritage policies, together with other Plan policies, will also apply. - 11.91 Sefton's Listed Buildings are spread across Sefton, in both rural and urban areas.
+- 11.86 Listed Buildings are listed by Historic England because of their special architectural or historic interest.

+Where the Listed Building is within a Conservation Area or Registered Park and Garden or is associated with one or more other heritage assets, other relevant heritage policies will also apply. - 11.87 Sefton's Listed Buildings are spread across the borough, in both rural and urban areas.
 Different types of buildings and structures are listed including phone boxes, churches, country houses and other homes, commercial, agricultural and industrial buildings.
 Sefton's only Grade I listed building is St Helen's Church in Sefton village.
 The greatest concentration of listed buildings is in Lord Street Conservation Area, Southport, which includes the cast iron verandahs that give Lord Street its characteristic appearance.
-The features of listed buildings which it is desirable to preserve are therefore extensive and varies with the type of building and the reasons why it is special. - 11.92 The policy aims to preserve the fabric and features of special architectural or historic interest, the building and its setting
+The features of listed buildings which it is desirable to preserve are therefore extensive and varies with the type of building and the reasons why it is special. - 11.88 The policy aims to preserve the fabric and features of special architectural or historic interest, the building and its setting.